stardazed/stardazed/README.md

 Stardazed
 =========

-A library to enable quick development of custom 3D games in the browser.
+A library to enable quick development of 3D games in the browser.

-Built in TypeScript, currently TS 2.5, just run `tsc` somewhere inside the project dir.
+Built in TypeScript, currently TS 2.6, just run `tsc` somewhere inside the project dir.

 **Project status**: *In Development (Pre-Alpha)*<br>
 Features and APIs still very much in flux, but functional and usable for actual development